hiptest/hiptest-publisher/docs/CONTRIBUTING.md

 Note for Gherkin based languages (such as Cucumber, Specflow, Behave, Behat, Lettuce and so on): those languages have another list of tests.
 If you want to add support for this kind of language, use ``spec/render__gherkin_template_spec.rb.sample`` file as a template instead.
 Good news, there are way less parts to complete for those languages :)

 Normally, you should see a lot of tests failing and that's totally normal (only 5 tests should pass).
 Now you have to update the expected output when exporting in Scala.
 That is the variables ``@<some name, mainly about the Foo Fighters>`` declared in the ``before(:each)`` block.
-For all expected output, we also added the corresponding text in Hiptest test description language.
+For all expected output, we also added the corresponding text in HipTest test description language.

 Once all the expectations are written, it is time to write the template.
 The simplest way is to copy the Ruby sources: